CoDS-GCS/kglids/README.md

 ## Citing Our Work
 If you find our work useful, please cite it in your research:

+## Publicity
+This repository is part of our submission to SIGMOD23.
+We will make it available to the public research community upon acceptance.

 ## Questions
 For any questions please contact us at:<br/>mossad.helali@concordia.ca, shubham.vashisth@concordia.ca, philippe.carrier@concordia.ca, khose@cs.aau.dk, essam.mansour@concordia.ca